 In recent years, the nostalgic look and feel of the old Macintosh OS, Windows XP, or even Ubuntu desktop environments have been trending in web design circles.
 Take a look at Poolside.FM, an online radio station that oozes with 1990s style.
 The layout and iconography of Poolside.FM replicates the MacOS experience in great detail, and it even features web apps such as a media player, notepad, and internet chat client.

 From 2010 to 2015, web designers focused on delivering projects that told stories; this was lost with the explosion of social networks and vertical video, but it is starting to make a resurgence.
 One good example of a highly effective storytelling website is World of SWISS, which is an elaborate landing page for Switzerland’s national air carrier.
 The BBC still has quite a few pages featuring this style, and they are creating new ones to tell stories that unfolded during the coronavirus pandemic.
+By the way, you might want to take a look at the difference between nice and poor web design — read here.

 Designing a single-page website that features nothing but text is going beyond minimalism, but it is a trend that has been getting traction in recent years.
 When CNN and National Public Radio launched text-only versions of their sites, journalists praised their initiatives, and a few other web properties followed suit.
 Web developers who support text-only layouts argue that they were the original method of responsive design; plus, they spare battery life on mobile devices, and they can be styled with the right typography.